All Episodes

 And the political beliefs of the far left really are rooted around the fact that the criminals and the bad guys in society are having their rights violated.

-It's based in the belief that the United States, as founded, unjust, immoral, uh racially segregated, biased country has created these bad guys.
+And I'm telling you the truth, it's based in the belief that the United States, as founded, an unjust, immoral, racially segregated, biased country, has created these bad guys.

 The United States, by virtue of its founding, by virtue of its laws, has made these people frustrated and angry and turned them into criminals.